-In this one-week course offered in partnership with Lucentree, students will write their own original theatrical monologue!
-We use visualization, Theater Games, and sensory exercises to introduce students to three-dimensional story-telling.
-By the end of the week each student will create one monologue, which will be presented by a professional actor.
+A workshop for Nevada Native American students in 6th-9th grades.
+This one-week course was offered in partnership with Lucentree in August 2020 and taught by Vickie Ramirez.
+We used visualization, Theater Games, and sensory exercises to introduce students to three-dimensional story-telling.
+By the end of the week each student created a monologue, which was presented by a professional actor.

 Led by Tara Moses, Teresa Melendez, Kenny Ramos & Jeanette Harrison and designed for Native youth.
 This performing arts and youth leadership sleep away camp, held on the campus of the University of Nevada, Reno was a 5-day, 4-night sleep-away camp for Native American students in grades 6-12 in July 2021.
 Students explored theater games, character work, improv, and scene work.
 On the final day, students performed their work.

 Comedy Writing Workshop

 A workshop for Native American students in 6th-9th grades.
 Through this workshop, students explored what makes them laugh and started to learn how comedians craft “funny” to make other people laugh.
 This virtual workshop was led by playwrights Dillon Chitto and Vickie Ramirez.

 Your Issues, Your Voice, Your Theater